2008–09 Lega Pro Seconda Divisione

 Geographical distribution of 2008-09 Lega Pro Seconda Divisione teams.
 Girone A teams are depicted with red dots, Girone B with green, and Girone C with yellow ones.

-The 2008–09 Lega Pro Seconda Divisione season was the thirty-first football (soccer) league season of Italian Lega Pro Seconda Divisione since its establishment in 1978, and the first since the renaming from Serie C2 to Lega Pro.
+The 2008–09 Lega Pro Seconda Divisione season was the thirty-first football league season of Italian Lega Pro Seconda Divisione since its establishment in 1978, and the first since the renaming from Serie C2 to Lega Pro.

 It was divided into two phases: the regular season, played from September 2008 to May 2009, and the playoff phase from May to June 2009.

 It was composed of 54 teams divided into three divisions of 18 teams each, whose teams were divided geographically.
 Teams only played other teams in their own division, once at home and once away for a total of 34 matches each.

 Teams finishing first in the regular season, plus one team winning the playoff round from each division were promoted to Lega Pro Prima Divisione; teams finishing last in the regular season, plus two relegation playoff losers from each division were relegated to Serie D. In all, six teams were promoted to Lega Pro Prima Divisione, and nine teams were relegated to Serie D.